timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 any rsync URIs (i.e., `sia_base`) used by the relevant publication service.

-Using a unique hostname for the different components will allow an operator to use dedicated infrastructures and/or a Content Delivery Network (CDN) for its RRDP content without interfering with the other functions.
+Using a unique hostname for the different components will allow an operator to use dedicated infrastructures and/or a CDN for its RRDP content without interfering with the other functions.

 If feasible, there is merit in using different Top-Level Domains (TLDs) (Section 2 of [@?RFC9499])  and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure